 - Mountable anywhere

-- Can’t zoom enough to have clear shots at a distance
+- Can’t zoom in enough to have clear shots at a distance

 Live-streaming is proving to be beneficial to ministries around the world.
 It enables churches to reach more people and engage in their congregation.
 Church video systems display their pivotal roles in the sustainable success of churches to continue spreading the Gospel.

 For the best church video systems, I recommend the Avid S4 16 Control Surface as the best one.
-It has superb quality and easy operation.
-It possesses superior ergonomics and comprehensive monitor control.
-It also has a customizable surface and boosts mixing efficiency.
+It has superb quality, and easy operation, and it possesses superior ergonomics and comprehensive monitor control.
+Also, it also has a customizable surface and boosts mixing efficiency.
 It may cost a fortune, but it’s worth the big investment.